hivp/chaos-engineering-demo/README.md

-# Chaos Engineering Demo with Chaostoolkit - Litmus Chaos - Chaos Mesh
+# Chaos Engineering Demo using Chaostoolkit - Litmus Chaos - Chaos Mesh

 Chaos Engineering is the discipline to help proactively improve reliability of systems throught "experiments".